Kitchen: Colonial America

 In Connecticut, as in other colonies of New England during Colonial America, kitchens were often built as separate rooms and were located behind the parlor and keeping room or dining room.
 One early record of a kitchen is found in the 1648 inventory of the estate of a John Porter of Windsor, Connecticut.
 The inventory lists goods in the house "over the kittchin" and "in the kittchin".
 The items listed in the kitchen were: silver spoons, pewter, brass, iron, arms, ammunition, hemp, flax and "other implements about the room".

 Technological developments such as the Rumford roaster and the kitchen range enabled more efficient use of space and fuel.

 Rationalization

 A stepping stone to the modern fitted kitchen was the Frankfurt Kitchen, designed by Margarete Schütte-Lihotzky for social housing projects in 1926.
 This kitchen measured 1.9 by 3.4 m, and was built to optimize kitchen efficiency and lower building costs.
 The design was the result of detailed time-motion studies and interviews with future tenants to identify what they needed from their kitchens.
 Schütte-Lihotzky's fitted kitchen was built in some 10,000 apartments in housing projects erected in Frankfurt, Germany in the 1930s.

-Materials

-The Frankfurt Kitchen of 1926 was made of several materials depending on the application.
-The modern built-in kitchens of today use particle board or MDF, decorated with a variety of materials and finishes including wood veneers, lacquer, glass, melamine, laminate, ceramic and eco gloss.
-Very few manufacturers produce home built-in kitchens from stainless steel.
-Until the 1950s, steel kitchens were used by architects, but this material was displaced by the cheaper particle board panels sometimes decorated with a steel surface.